-In line with the NQBs resource and other available resources, SPH continued to utilise its Nursing Dependency Tool in 2023-24 to ensure it met with the organisations clinical ward requirements.
+In line with the NQBs resource and other available resources, SPH continued to utilise its Nursing Dependency Tool in 2024-25 to ensure it met with the organisations clinical ward requirements.

-Recruitment of qualified clinical ward staff has been difficult over the past year.
-Variances in ward occupancy and higher patient acuity, along with staffing shortages have affected the level of agency required.
+Recruitment of qualified clinical ward staff has been challenging but successful over the past year.
+The workforce pay review benchmarked against Agenda for Change (AfC) assisted the organisation to reduce its RN vacancy rate by 50 %.
+This has had a positive impact on agency use which has reduced by 24% (97k) on last year.
 Our clinical workforce has been continually reviewed during the year to improve efficiencies and to ensure agency staff in the ward area are only used where clinically indicated.
 Agency lines of work have been utilised to support safe staffing and increase the ability to provide consistent care and quality outcomes for our patients.